Dataport/possible-x-participant-portal/README.md

 # POSSIBLE-X Participant Portal

-The POSSIBLE-X Participant Portal is the decentralized UI for the participants in the POSSIBLE-X dataspace who want to consume or provide Service Offerings / Data Service Offerings in the central Fraunhofer (FH) Catalog.
+The POSSIBLE-X Participant Portal is the decentralized UI for the participants in the POSSIBLE-X Dataspace who want to consume or provide Service Offerings / Data Service Offerings in the central Fraunhofer (FH) Catalog.
 It allows the participants to look up the contracts they have closed in the POSSIBLE-X Dataspace as well.